Pearson-Higher-Ed/react-calendar/README.md

 # react-calendar
-this is for just react component for calendar
+This is react calendar component, with calendar.css from which elements.